 You are driving down the street, you notice your Tesla is running out of power.
 Okay, simple solution.
 Charge her up and get back on the road.
 Charging your car should be easy.
 Why is it so difficult to do?
 Some cities are not packed with Tesla charging stations.
-Here in Milwaukee, I am not aware of one.
+Here in Milwaukee, it is difficult to find one.
 To charge your car, you will need the proper adapters.
 We can make it possible for you to charge your EV right at home.

 You are an industrial worker and tomorrow you need to reach over 30 feet across your job site with your Welder.
 The only power available to you is your generator.
 How is this going to happen?
 We can help find a solution to your cable length problem today.

-This weekend you will be traveling in your new RV and you have no clue how you will get power it.
-The campground your heading to is not compatible with your RV outlet.
+This weekend you will be traveling in your new RV and you have no clue how you will power it.
+The campground you are heading to is not compatible with your RV outlet.
 Simple, just get on our website and grab the adapter you will need to power your RV right up.

 Now that you know what socket you are working with, look at the male plug or inlet power input, you will be powering with the socket you chose.
 The text on the end of the plug will read something like NEMA L14-30p or L14-30 to define the power input you have on your equipment.

 We discussed, last week, what the P and the R stand for and the relationship between the two.
 If you missed last week's post or are confused by what they mean, please view the post for further understanding.

 You have figured out what power source you have along with the equipment connector, so it will be easier to define the product you should purchase.
 Think back to last week's post about the relationship between the plug and receptacle.
 If you have an L5-30R socket, you will need an L5-30P male plug to fit into that socket.

 TIP: You can use the same concept in reverse to find the female connector you will need.